How To Remove Carbon buildup on Airtronic D2 and D4 Burners

 - Adjust Thermostat or Mini Controller to the highest temperature set point.
 If necessary, open vehicle doors allowing cool air in.
 This will ensure that the heater runs in boost.

 - Some heaters with excessive carbon build up may not start using kerosene and will give a Fault Code 52: Safety Time Exceeded.
 These heaters may require that they be disassembled and cleaned manually.

 - Allow heater to run in boost for approximately 25‐30 minutes.

 - After the heater has completed its cool down cycle, the fuel line can be removed from fuel pump and container.
 Container can be removed from the area and safely stored away.

 - Reinstall original fuel line back to inlet side of fuel pump.

 - The heater can now be operated as usual.

 Clogged, dirty filters restrict airflow and reduce a system’s efficiency.
-When airflow is restricted, the air that by bypasses the filter will carry dirt directly into the evaporator coil and reduce the coils heat absorbing abilities.
-To ensure efficiency routinely clean or replace filters.
+When airflow is restricted, the air that bypasses the filter will carry dirt directly into the evaporator coil and reduce the coil’s heat-absorbing abilities.
+To ensure efficiency, routinely clean or replace filters.

-The condenser and evaporator coils collect dirt over time but a clean filter helps to keep the evaporator performing.
-Debris reduces air flow, insulates the coil and reduces it’s ability to absorb heat.
-Being exposed to the elements, you can easily see dirt collecting on the fins.
+The condenser and evaporator coils collect dirt over time but a clean filter helps to keep the evaporator performing well.
+Debris reduces air flow, insulates the coil and reduces its ability to absorb heat.
+Being exposed to the elements, it is easy to see the dirt collecting on the fins.
 Cleaning the coil fins and removing any debris around the coil will ensure optimal performance.